By Hola Iowa

 Families participating in SNAP will automatically receive $120 for each eligible child on their SNAP EBT card.

 Families that are not enrolled in SNAP will receive a SUN Bucks card for each eligible child.
 The card will be issued in the child’s name.
-Iowa HHS stated that automatically eligible children will receive their cards between mid and late June.
+Iowa HHS says automatically eligible children receive their cards between mid and late June.

 To activate the card, the family must call the customer service number on the back.
-During this process, they will be asked for the 19-digit card number, the 5-digit ZIP code, and the child’s date of birth in the 8-digit format (month, day, and year).
+During this process, they will be asked for the 19-digit card number, the 5-digit ZIP code and the child’s date of birth in the 8-digit format for month, day and year.

 After that, the family will need to create a 4-digit PIN.
 Iowa HHS recommends keeping this PIN private to protect the benefits.